btc-c0der/omega-btc-ai/src/omega_bot_farm/qa/README_DISCORD_TESTS.md

 pip install discord.py python-dotenv
 ```

+For mock testing, only the standard library is required.

 ## Configuration

+### Live Testing Configuration

-The test suite uses the same environment variables as the main bot:
+The live test suite uses the same environment variables as the main bot:

 - `DISCORD_BOT_TOKEN` - Your Discord bot token
 - `CYBER1T4L_APP_ID` - Your bot's application ID

 These can be set in your `.env` file or passed directly as command-line arguments.

+### Mock Testing Configuration

+No configuration is required for mock testing, as it simulates the Discord API entirely offline.

 ## Running the Tests

+### Running Live Tests

-To run the interaction tests:
+To run the interaction tests against the live Discord API:

 ```bash
 python src/omega_bot_farm/qa/test_discord_interactions.py